-As previously described in Part 1, the scientific evidence in support of high-intensity training has increased the number and quality of studies, especially those involving high-level athletes.
+The scientific evidence in support of high-intensity training has increased the number and quality of studies, especially those involving high-level athletes.
 It’s already known that a large number of swimmers, all over the world, are applying the basic principles of this scientific methodology using a large number of different strategies (including ultra-short race-pace training (USRPT) and swimming high-intensity training (SWHiiT), with various other sub-methodologies), all of which are based on strong scientific evidence.

 The methodology described in this article is SWHiiT, which is characterized by a high level of strong physiological adaptation in the VO2max aspects.

 Looking back on the last two decades, the scientific evidence was impaired by a large number of studies based on sedentary people.

 Since 2000, a large number of studies have been progressively based on physiological adaptations in already highly-trained athletes.
 The main differences between the groups relate to the high aerobic capacity already obtained by the high-level athletes, as well as their anaerobic thresholds and other physiological parameters.